 (i) for all other company-related purposes ancillary to any of the purposes stated above.

-You may request to obtain information of your personal data and also update or make amendments to your personal data by making a request by email to our support team.
-Please note that depending on the information requested, a nominal fee may be charged.
+Depending of your country of residence and its legislation, you may have the right to request from us a copy of your personal data, as well as to delete your personal data, make amendments to it or restrict it’s processing.
 We will endeavour to provide the information back to you as soon as practicable.
 However we also reserve the right to validate all requests for the authenticity of the request.

 Please note that it is obligatory for the Company to process your Personal Data for the Core Purpose as stated above, without which some services or features provided by Digitex Futures may be affected.
 If we do not have your consent to process your Personal Data for the Ancillary Purposes, we will not be able to keep you updated about our future, new and/or enhanced services and products.